import uuid

 # If this is a full path, copy the data, omitting null'ed fields.

-if flattened[key] is not None:
+elif flattened[key] is not None:

 current_node[part] = flattened[key]